zievathustra/uu-rdms-ris-pure-sync/04. users/README-users.md

 ### Namespaces

 The Pure import relies on namespaces for proper xml validation.
-For  *organisations* these namespaces are used:
+For  *users* these namespaces are used:

  ```tsql
 WITH xmlnamespaces(